 It stores intermediate results of processing.

-It stores final results of processing before these results are released to an output device.
+It stores the final results of processing before these results are released to an output device.

-All inputs and outputs are transmitted through main memory.
+All inputs and outputs are transmitted through the main memory.

-This unit controls the operations of all parts of computer.
-It does not carry out any actual data processing operations.
+This unit controls the operations of all parts of the computer but does not carry out any actual data processing operations.

 It is responsible for controlling the transfer of data and instructions among other units of a computer.